This is especially true for:

 Monitoring for fraudulent activity is an important component of any high-performing affiliate program.
 This could be anything from unusually high click rates to a notable spike in conversion rates.
 However, effective compliance and fraud monitoring requires a proactive approach, adherence to best practices and consistent review of affiliate activity.

-The reality for many in-house teams, however, is that there often isn't enough time or bandwidth to consistently conduct the in-depth type of fraud monitoring at scale that an efficient, effective affiliate program requires.
+The reality for many in-house teams, however, is that there often isn't enough time or bandwidth to consistently conduct the in-depth type of fraud monitoring at scale that an efficient, effective affiliate programme requires.

 This is definitely an area where an affiliate agency can help.
 In fact, an agency is likely to have access to more sophisticated fraud and compliance monitoring capabilities, tools and resources, allowing them to quickly flag potentially fraudulent activity, investigate the source and then work with the in-house team and affiliate technology platform to make corrections to compensation.